neoxic/lua-mongo/doc/bson.md

 ```

 ### bson:value([handler])
 Converts `bson` into a table and returns it.
-If `handler` is provided, it is called for every
+Optional `handler` is called for each new table (root
-nested document; the result of the call is then used as a substitute for the original value.
+or nested), and its return value is used instead of the original table.

 When an _array_ is restored, its length is stored in the `__array` field of the resulting table.